01 of 09

 Like much of the merchandise from Ikea, the Dalskar bathroom faucet is designed for easy installation, but unfortunately, the instructions are in picture form only.
 This tutorial will fill in some of the blanks and is designed to be used alongside the manufacturer's photo instructions.

 - Dalskar bathroom faucet

-- PIpe-joint compound
+- Pipe-joint compound

 - Channel-type pliers

-There are very few parts to the Dalskar bathroom faucet kit.
-It even comes with the tool to tighten the faucet, so really no tools are required besides what they give you.
+There are very few parts of the Dalskar bathroom faucet kit.
+It even comes with the tool to tighten the faucet, so no tools are required besides what they give you.
 Even the supply tubes are already built into the faucet, so connecting them is very easy.Continue to 2 of 9 below.

 02 of 09